 Figure 1: Example Mapping for ORN’s representation of a Junction to the City Digital Twin Road Network Pattern.

-Although the shp file does not have any information around the junctions beside which junctions bound the element, all the necessary information regarding all junctions in the dataset are in a special ORN_JUNCTIONS.csv file.
-And ID of the junction are specified in the csv along with its location, type, etc. (more on this below)
+Information regarding the junctions in the dataset is specified in the ORN_JUNCTIONS.csv file.

 Note: All the CSV files had a data tag ORN_ROAD_NET_ELEMENT_ID, an Integer representing a system-generated identifier unique at the application level.
+This identifier corresponds to the OGF_ID in the shapefile, enabling consistent linkage between data in the CSV files and in the shapefile.

-All the following properties are for associated with cdt:Junction class, which is a subclass of the Junction class in the TransportationNetwork ontology.
+The following properties are for associated with instances of the cdt:Junction class, which is a subclass of the Junction class in the TransportationNetwork ontology.

 ORN_Junction.csv: A unique national identifier assigned to a road net element, junction and selected event data such as Toll Point, Blocked Passage and Structure which are required to support the National Road Network (NRN).

-Note: All the following CSV files had a data tag ORN_ROAD_NET_ELEMENT_ID, an Integer representing a system-generated identifier unique at the application level.